GnosisEcosystemFund/Gnosis-Bounties-/gnosis-buyback/Readme.md

 ```bash
 $ truffle migrate
 ```
 - Add buyback confiugration via the `addBuyBack` function.
-This allows you specify the auctionIndexes & amounts to participate in auctions.
+This allows you specify the auctionIndex & amount to participate in auctions.
 For example you can specify add a buyback configuration for a user with address `0x1`, with buy token OST & sell token WETH.

 ```javascript
 const Buyback = artifacts.require("Buyback")